 Members and CNCPs shall implement this CMM by 31 July 2015 unless decided otherwise by the Commission based on the results of the Scientific Committee’s consideration of the issue at its 2014 meeting.

-Members and CNCPs are encouraged to adopt measures aimed at ensuring that seabirds captured or entangled alive during any fishing operations in the Convention Area are released alive and in as good condition as possible.
+Members and CNCPs are encouraged to adopt measures that require vessels flying their flag to follow the latest ACAP seabird handling advice, as relevant to the fishing method, to ensure that seabirds captured or entangled alive during any fishing operations in the Convention Area are released alive and in as good condition as possible.
 Research into the survival of released seabirds is encouraged.

-Members and CNCPs shall record data, in accordance with CMM 02-2022 (Data Standards) and through existing observer programmes, on all interactions with seabirds.
+Members and CNCPs shall record data, in accordance with CMM 02-2025 (Data Standards) and through existing observer programmes and other approved means such as electronic monitoring, on all interactions with seabirds.
 In addition, Members and CNCPs are encouraged to record data on seabird observations.

-Members and CNCPs shall report the information collected in paragraph 7 above annually to the Secretariat in accordance with both subparagraph 1(e) and its associated Annexes, and subparagraph 2(c) and Annex 7(G) of CMM 02-2022 (Data Standards).
+Members and CNCPs shall report the information collected in paragraph 7 above annually to the Secretariat in accordance with both subparagraph 1(d) and its associated Annexes, and subparagraph 2(c) and Annex 7(I) of CMM 02-2025 (Data Standards).
 Members and CNCPs are also encouraged to report these data in their National Reports to the Scientific Committee.

+Members and CNCPs with vessels flying their flag and fishing in the Convention Area are encouraged to explore light management procedures to reduce the risk of seabird interaction, with consideration of relevant light mitigation guidelines (e.g., National Light Pollution Guidelines for Wildlife, including Marine Turtles, Seabirds and Migratory Shorebirds developed by Australia).

 In their annual national science reports to the Scientific Committee, Members and CNCPs shall report annually, on the seabird mitigation measures used by each vessel flying their flag and fishing in the Convention Area, as well as any observed seabird interaction data and the level of observer coverage focussed on recording seabird bycatch.